dipsscor/JenkinsMultiBranch-pipeline/README.md

 # Jenkins MultiBranch Pipeline
-This is Demonstration project for Multibranch pipelines using JenkinsFile (Pipeline as code)
+This is Demonstration project for Multibranch pipelines using JenkinsFile (Pipeline as code).
+We have created following branches:
+    master (default)
+    dev
+    feature-1
+    feature-2
+    bug-fx

+ The jenkinsfile are available only of the dev and master branches so those job will only show up in jenkins. also the regular experisson matches for dev or master or feature branches only.
+The bug-fix branch is not included in the build.

 # Jenkins Setup: